Progress report for GNE20-244

 This project allowed us to conduct real time risk assessment for farmers and we were able to present timely management solutions.
 For example, we were able to identify a “hot spot” area of a field where small ruminants were grazed the week prior.
 After examining several snails from that area with up to 33 P. tenuis larvae, we connected with the farmer to keep an eye out for symptoms and advised them to contact their veterinarian for preventive actions.
 They ended up losing one sheep abruptly after our conversation (we were unable to obtain it for necropsy, however).As a result of sharing this information, the other animals were treated with a precautionary anthelmintic.
 Three farms that had a high level of risk benefitted from our research in real time and utilized our management recommendations.
 All farmers on the six farms expressed a knowledge change.

-By giving presentations at events such as the Maine Agricultural Trade Show, the Maine Fiber Frolic, the Conference for Research Workers in Animal Diseases, and more, we were able to stimulate discussions among farmers and agricultural professionals about meningeal worm risk, symptoms, and management.
+By giving presentations at venues such as Food Animal Concerns Trust (FACT), the Maine Agricultural Trade Show, the Maine Fiber Frolic, the Conference for Research Workers in Animal Diseases, and more, we were able to stimulate discussions among farmers and agricultural professionals about meningeal worm risk, symptoms, and management.

 Education & Outreach Activities and Participation Summary